rrra/www/content/post/2024/zero-retries-181-explaining-the-use-case-for-date-over-repeater-part-2.md

 communications for their casual communications.

-Just as modern society has migrated to data / text communications for much of its typical communications---text messages, sharing photos, email, social media (both text and short video)---Amateur Radio has begun to migrate its communications (and experimentation) to data / text.
+Just as modern society has migrated to data / text communications for much of its typical communications --- text messages, sharing photos, email, social media (both text and short video) --- Amateur Radio has begun to migrate its communications (and experimentation) to data / text.
 Witness the widespread use of data modes such as WSPR, PSK31, FT8, VARA, FSQ, and APRS, and even EME using